 Since 2007, Allard is holding a tenured position as Professor of Occupational Epidemiology.
 Presently, he is vice head of the Department of Public and Occupational Health and co-director of the EMGO Institute's research program ‘Musculoskeletal Health’.

 As of 2002 he is coordinator of Body@Work, Research Center Physical Activity, Work & Health, TNO-VU/VUmc.
-Furthermore, Allard van der Beek serves as member of the Program Board of the Research Center for Health Insurance Medicine AMC-UMCG-UWV-VUmc, of which he was chair during the period Jan 2007 - Jul 2010.
+Furthermore, Allard van der Beek serves as member of the Program Board of the Research Center for Health Insurance Medicine AMC-UMCG-UWV-VUmc, of which he was chair during the period Jan 2007 - Jul 2010 and is vice-chair now.

 His main research topics have been exposure assessment, (cost-)effectiveness of interventions, worksite health promotion, and etiology of work-related musculoskeletal disorders and work stress.